MS-32154/flextabs/README.md

 - Python 3.8+
 - tkinter (usually included with Python)
+- Pillow (PIL) for image icon support

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Changelog

-### Version 0.1.1
-- Initial release
-- Support for Toolbar, Sidebar, and Menu openers
-- Tab lifecycle management
-- Keyboard shortcuts
-- Close confirmation dialogs
-- Toast notifications
-- Tooltip support
-- Runtime tab configuration

 ## Support